find your perfect LLM program

 PLEASE NOTE: As a result of Brexit, from Autumn 2021 postgraduate students from the European Union studying at a UK university will be charged the same tuition fees as international students.
 UK students studying their postgraduate course at a European university are also likely to incur higher tuition fees than their EU counterparts.
 It is advisable to check with the individual universities in the UK and Europe for up-to-date information on tuition fees for all postgraduate programs.

-LLM in ItalyItaly is a large country in southern Europe that shares borders with France, Austria, Switzerland and Slovenia.
+Find LLM programs in ItalyItaly is a large country in southern Europe that shares borders with France, Austria, Switzerland and Slovenia.
 It is also the home of good food, fast cars, Renaissance art and designer clothes, as well as being home to universities that are centuries old.
 All of this adds up to the possibility that Italy could be the right place for you to study your LLM.

 The country is full of historic buildings and monuments, museums, galleries, grand villas and palaces so there is a lot to do when you need a break from all the studying.
 You could visit the Vatican or Venice, explore Roman ruins or stand in awe of breathtaking art.
 Alternatively, if you aren’t keen on history and are more interested in the here-and-now, there’s snow-boarding up in the mountains, water-skiing, windsurfing or mountain biking.
 Join the locals to dance down the street in colourful carnivals and lie in the sun enjoying the music festivals...then get back to the library to study!